theneweinstein/thermosmart_hass/README.md

 # Thermosmart for Home Assistant
 Python package to communicate with thermosmart API.
+Version 0.6.0 has been rewritten to support OAuth flows in home assistant.